 A bombing in Manchester.
 President Trump on the foreign stage.
 A week of meetings and photo opportunities, as well as a gift with a message from the Pope – his 2015 encyclical on climate change.
 It's the top international news stories of the week - on 1A.

 Turkey starts the new year as it ended the old one – in turmoil.
 Why the manslaughter conviction of an Israeli soldier has become a lightning rod for both the Israelis and the Palestinians.
 And the U.K.’s Brexit ambassador unexpectedly quits – with some choice words for his political masters in London.
 A panel of journalists joins Joshua Johnson for analysis of the week’s top international news stories.

-- Paul Danahar is Washington bureau chief of the BBC; author of "The New Middle East: The World After the Arab Spring."
+- Paul Danahar Washington bureau chief of the BBC; author of "The New Middle East: The World After the Arab Spring"

-- Christian Caryl is a contributing editor at Foreign Policy magazine; author of "Strange Rebels: 1979 and the Birth of the 21st Century."
+- Christian Caryl Editor of DemocracyPost at The Washington Post; contributing editor, Foreign Policy; author of "Strange Rebels: 1979 and the Birth of the 21st Century"